This site is about birds, so what do drinking straws have to do with our avian friends?

-So when I was reading Ads of the World from the Clio Awards website highlighting Greenpeace’s ‘Straws Suck’ campaign, I thought that these brilliant and straightforward ads are perfect to educate people who love birds about the dangerous perils drinking straws have on birds and wildlife.
+So when I was reading Ads of the World from the Clio Awards website highlighting Greenpeace’s ‘Straws Suck’ campaign, I thought that these brilliant and straightforward ads are perfect to educate people about the dangerous perils drinking straws have on birds and wildlife.

 Or even better, stop using them altogether.

 Here are three images from the ‘Straws Suck’ campaign.

 Some of the world’s largest brands have taken the first step to make a difference.

 Alaska Airlines eliminated plastic stir straws, and citrus picks from its flight.

 SeaWorld vowed to remove plastic straws and bags from its parks.

 Royal Caribbean Cruises and Ikea announced bans of plastic straws.

 A&W Canada announced plans to switch to paper straws.

 Starbucks announced plans to abandon straws in 2020.